THE EARLY YEARS

 Compton’s early settlers faced severe hardship.
 The weather was cold and wet, and gathering firewood required a three day-trip to the Pasadena mountains.
 Also, in the early years there were only two general stores miles away in the area: one in the pueblo of Los Angeles, the other in Wilmington.
 In 1868, the settlers built the first schoolhouse, which served as a church and community center.

 Despite hardships, by the end of began to look to the future.
-They built The settlement became known as Compton in 1869.
+They built the settlement which became known as Compton in 1869.
 Originally named Gibsonville, the town was later called Comptonville.
 Later, the name was shortened to Compton.

 In January 1888, Thomas R. Dowles, William H. Carpenter, James J. Harsman, George H. Palmer and Randolph Sherer filed a petition with Los Angeles County for the incorporation of Compton.
 The City of Compton was officially incorporated on May 11, 1888.
 The new city, with a population of 500 people, held its first City Council meeting on May 14, 1888 in the home of William H. Carpenter.